 Christopher Scott, Ph.D.Associate Director

-Dr. Chris Scott has fourteen years of experience in a variety of settings including university counseling centers, community mental health, career services, federal prison, and the Veterans Administration.
+Dr. Chris Scott has fifteen years of experience in a variety of settings including university counseling centers, community mental health, career services, federal prison, and the Veterans Administration.
 His areas of interest include: Group Psychotherapy, Cognitive Behavioral Therapy, Depression and Anxiety Disorders, Career Development Concerns, Supervision and Training, Substance Abuse, Multicultural/Diversity Issues, and International Students.

 Cecilia Sun, Ph.D.Assistant Director / Training Director

-Dr. Cecilia Sun has nineteen years of experience in a variety of settings including university counseling centers, community mental health, career services, academic counseling, and neonatal intensive care.
+Dr. Cecilia Sun has twenty years of experience in a variety of settings including university counseling centers, community mental health, career services, academic counseling, and neonatal intensive care.
 Her areas of interest include supervision and training, group therapy, ethnic and LGBTIQ identity development, interpersonal psychotherapy, personality disorders, sexual trauma, and technology.
 She has served on the Board of Directors (2003-2005, 2010-2012) for the Association of Counseling Center Training Agencies (ACCTA).
 She also serves as the e-mail List Manager for the Association of Psychology Postdoctoral and Internship Centers (APPIC).

 Senior Staff Clinicians